leangjia/blender_docs/manual/video_editing/sequencer/editing.rst

 ============

 You can activate context menu by clicking :kbd:`RMB` in the Sequencer's timeline.

-In this menu you can quickly access some common tools such as:
+In this menu you can quickly access some commonly used tools.

-- Copy and paste strips
-- Split, delete and duplicate strips
-- Slip strip contents
-- Snap to playhead
-- Set Preview Range to Strips
-- Remove and insert gaps
-- Lock or mute strips

 Fades